-Voluntourism: Travel that Makes a Difference
+Voluntourism: Travel That Makes A Difference

 Voluntourism is the buzz word for volunteer tourism, a great way to experience volunteering on a whole new level!

-So why is voluntourism so popular?
+Why is voluntourism so popular?

 Voluntourism is just one chance to do more, to see the world, and get involved.
 Interested in international travel?
 You could spend two weeks helping schoolchildren in Ghana or building a community center in China.